andycroll/bootstrappingio/_posts/2014-04-21-thinking-about-design.markdown

 ### [Time to Wow! is the key to success](http://www.forentrepreneurs.com/time-to-wow/)

-Gail Goodman, the founder and CEO of Constant Contact for introduced [@BostonVC](http://twitter.com/BostonVC) to the concept of 'time to wow'.
+Gail Goodman, the founder and CEO of Constant Contact introduced [@BostonVC](http://twitter.com/BostonVC) to the concept of 'time to wow'.

 Basically how quickly can you make your new user feel awesome?
 The article is a little 'management consultant-y' but there's good stuff within.